MridulTi/Bug-Smash/README.md

 5️⃣ Any type of plagiarism should not be tolerated.

+NOW ,
-NOW , Follow  the Following Link to begin you Event https://www.hackerrank.com/code-sprint-1684073633
+### Follow  the Following Link to begin your Event https://www.hackerrank.com/code-sprint-1684073633

 ## Important:
 1. Make sure that you complete code in a time Limit.